heimrichhannot/contao-encore-bundle/docs/developers.md

 ### PageAssetsTrait (recommended)

 The most simple method is to use the `PageAssetsTrait` of [Contao Encore Contracts](https://github.com/heimrichhannot/contao-encore-contracts).
+Use this trait in your class in combination with `ServiceSubscriberInterface` and make sure your class is registered as service with autoconfigure activated.
-After adding the trait to your class, you have a new method `addPageEntrypoint()` available.
+Now you have a new method `addPageEntrypoint()` available.
 This method allows you to just pass the encore entry name and, optional, pass fallback assets.
 The trait takes care for you if encore bundle is installed and register the fallback assets, if not.